Sylig/Sylig/README.md

 Recently, I successfully completed a university-certified full-stack web development bootcamp with a grade of 100%.
 This intensive program provided me with valuable hands-on experience and honed my skills in building web applications.

-Driven by curiosity and a thirst for knowledge, I continuously seek to expand my skillset and stay up to date with the latest trends in the industry.
+Driven by curiosity, I seek to expand my skillset and stay up to date with the latest trends in the industry.
 With a focus on React.js and Node.js, I'm always looking for new challenges to enhance my expertise.

 I believe that life is a continuous learning process, and I'm excited to embrace new technologies and explore different areas.